US and Taiwanese companies vow to collaborate on chip supply chain

 The talks took place only a week after the Taiwanese government confirmed it received requests from the U.S., Germany, and Japan -- all major carmaking countries -- for help alleviating the unprecedented auto chip shortage that forced the likes of Ford, Nissan, Volkswagen to cut back production.

-Taiwan has asked TSMC, the world's biggest contract chipmaker, United Microelectronics, Vanguard International Semiconductor, and Powerchip Semiconductor Manufacturing Co. to help with the situation.
+Taiwan has asked TSMC, United Microelectronics, Vanguard International Semiconductor, and Powerchip Semiconductor Manufacturing Co. to help with the situation.

 TSMC, a key production supplier to Xilinx, NXP Semiconductors, STMicroelectronics and Renasas, has begun a rare move to fast-track production of car-related chips.